Letter from Our CAO

 At The Hague School, there are no rows of desks!

 Who are the luckiest students in Hampton Roads?
 We believe they are the students at The Hague School.
-Our entire faculty and staff ensure they receive an education which will prepare them for the college of their choice, through a curriculum that focuses on the how of learning, rather than the what.
+Our entire faculty and staff ensure they receive an education which will prepare them for the college of their choice, through a pedagogy and curriculum that focus on the how of learning, rather than the what.
 The underlying premise of The Hague Approach is that learning how to learn is of utmost importance.
-By combining conference method instruction with the International Baccalaureate Programme* and interdisciplinary themes, e.g., plastic pollution, climate change, gender studies, innovation, entrepreneurship, etc., The Hague School prepares its students to prepare for a collegiate environment around the table.
+By combining conference method instruction with the International Baccalaureate Programme and interdisciplinary themes, e.g., plastic pollution, climate change, gender studies, innovation, entrepreneurship, etc., The Hague School prepares its students to prepare for a collegiate environment around the table.